Jarren Duran Player Props: Red Sox vs. Rays

-The Boston Red Sox, including Jarren Duran (.150 on-base percentage in past 10 games, 194 points below season-long percentage), battle starter Tyler Glasnow and the Tampa Bay Rays at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, Jarren Duran (batting .105 in his past 10 games) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Trevor Kelley.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Reds.
+In his last game he had a hitless performance (0-for-2) against the Reds.

 Jarren Duran Game Info & Props vs. the Rays